roberjo/ticket-automation/docs/adr/001-nodejs-backend-technology.md

 - Real-time status polling and updates
 - Comprehensive testing and deployment capabilities

-The frontend is already decided to use React 18 with TypeScript, and we need to choose between Node.js and Python for the backend technology.
+The frontend is already decided to use React 18 with Vite, Tailwind CSS, Shadcn/ui, and TypeScript, and we need to choose between Node.js and Python for the backend technology.

 ## Decision